idi8-t-here/Simple-text-Search-engine/README.md

 ```bash
 cargo run -p app
 ```
-for first time run, this runs both the compile and runtime app on after another(where the compile generates the indexes), but after first time run we can just use:
+for first time run, this runs both the compile and runtime app on after another (where the compile generates the indexes), but after first time run we can just use this to run the runtime app:
 ```bash
 cargo run
 ```

-## 📦 Implementation Details
+## Implementation Details

 ### Resources Used